katetolstaya/kernelrl/README.md

 - `cfg/kqgreedy_pendulum_per.cfg`
 - `cfg/kgreedyq_pendulum.cfg`

+## Composing policies

+The `compose` folder contains the code for composing two or more trained policies as described in the IROS 2018 paper.

 ## Tuning parameters
 To tune learning rates and other parameters, adjust the corresponding parameters in the .cfg file.